ProcedureKit/ProcedureKit/README.md

     let delete = DeleteContactOperation(connection: readWriteConnection, contact: contact) let confirmation = UserConfirmationCondition(
         title: NSLocalizedString("Are you sure?", comment: "Are you sure?"),
-        message: NSLocalizedString("The contact will be removed from all your devices.", comment: "The contact will be removed fromon all your devices."),
+        message: NSLocalizedString("The contact will be removed from all your devices.", comment: "The contact will be removed from all your devices."),
         action: NSLocalizedString("Delete", comment: "Delete"),
         isDestructive: true,
         cancelAction: NSLocalizedString("Cancel", comment: "Cancel"),